Call Me Back

 Review and Update the Estate Plan

 Review and update legal documents like wills and trusts to reflect changes in family dynamics or financial situation.
 Life events like births, marriages or divorces usually require updates to the estate plan.
 This way the estate plan remains relevant and effective.
+It is also crucial to update an existing will regularly to prevent unintended consequences, such as the revocation of the previous will and distribution of assets to unintended beneficiaries.

 Review beneficiary designations regularly to ensure it reflects current family dynamics and avoid disputes.
 Estate plans should be reviewed regularly to reflect major life changes and evolving dynamics.